Silver for Financial Preparedness

 Before we begin, please note I am NOT a financial advisor, nor do I play one on this blog.
 Nothing I say should be construed as financial advice.
 I’m just sharing what I learned as I researched this topic for my family.
 As with all things pertaining to preparedness, everyone’s circumstances are different.
 Be diligent, do your own research, and draw your own conclusions.

-I started reading about the fall of the Roman Empire, and how their silver coins were debased over time.
 The denarius started off weighing about 4.5 grams, and was almost 100% pure silver.
 Over time, both the silver content, and the size of the coin were reduced, until by the 2nd half of the third century, the denarius was only about 2% silver.

 The debasement of the Roman denarius was one of the factors that contributed to the fall of Rome.